flyovr-io/readsb/README.md

-# Readsb
+# Readsb (adsb.fi fork)

-This is a detached fork of https://github.com/Mictronics/readsb
+This is an in-progress detached fork of https://github.com/wiedehopf/readsb

-It's continually under development, expect bugs, segfaults and all the good stuff :)

 ## NO WARRANTY